top of page

 8. Don’t Ignore Changes in the Building

-Cracks, unusual smells, damp patches or rooms that suddenly feel colder than usual are all signs worth paying attention to.
+Cracks, unusual smells, damp patches, or rooms that suddenly feel colder than usual are all signs worth paying attention to.
 Winter weather has a way of highlighting underlying issues that may have been developing quietly over time.

 If something doesn’t feel right, it’s usually worth investigating rather than hoping it will resolve itself.